skip to main content

 References from Dissertation/Thesis:

 Kabir, J. M. 2016.
-Factors influencing customer satisfaction at a fast food hamburger chain: The relationship between customer satisfaction and customer loyalty.
-Doctoral dissertation, Wilmington University.
+Factors influencing customer satisfaction at a fast-food hamburger chain: The relationship between customer satisfaction and customer loyalty.
+Doctoral Dissertation, Wilmington University.

 References from Patent:

 Primack, H.S.
 1983.
-Method of stabilizing polyvalent metal solutions.
+Method for stabilizing polyvalent metal solutions.
 US Patent No. 4,373,104.

 References from HandBook:

 Tchobanogllous, G. 2002.
-Handbook of solid waste management.
+Handbook of Solid Waste Management.
 2nd Ed.
 New York: McGraw-Hill, pp.200-230.

 1. Article Processing Charges